 Dear YWCA Champions,

-I joined the staff of YWCA Southeast Wisconsin in June 2018, but I have been part of the “family” for 15 years as a proud volunteer, loyal donor and occasional consultant.
-During that time, I have had the honor of working alongside Paula Penebaker, YWCA SEW’s committed Board of Directors and a staff where everyone is a leader and a problem-solver.
+I joined the staff of YWCA Southeast Wisconsin in June 2018, but I have been part of the “family” for more than 15 years as a proud volunteer, loyal donor and occasional consultant.
+During that time, I have had the honor of working alongside our leader of two decades, Paula Penebaker, YWCA SEW’s committed Board of Directors and a staff where everyone is a leader and a problem-solver.

-YWCA SEW’s approach to eliminating racism and empowering women – investing in both people’s personal futures and the future of our whole community – is essential to building a community that enjoys peace, justice, freedom and dignity for all.
-Thank you for building that future with us.
+YWCA SEW’s approach to eliminating racism and empowering women – investing in both people’s personal futures and the future of our whole community – is essential to building real community.
+We are all grateful that you are building that future with us.